Zechariah Lesson 3

 Joshua 23:14 - Not one word of all the good words which the LORD your God spoke concerning you has failed; all have been fulfilled for you, not one of them has failed.
 [NAS]

 The phrase "good word" appears twice in the book of Jeremiah, both times in connection with the restoration after the exile.
-Jeremiah 29:10 is especially important because it refers to the promise of the end of the "seventy years," which was explicitly mentioned here in verse 12.
+Jeremiah 29:10 is especially important because it refers to the promise of the end of the "seventy years," which is explicitly mentioned here in verse 12.

 Jeremiah 29:10 - For thus saith the Lord, That after seventy years be accomplished at Babylon I will visit you, and perform my good word toward you, in causing you to return to this place.